 Levi Strauss makes jeans.
-The inventoriable product costs would include denim, thread, zippers, labor, and factory overhead.
+The inventoriable product costs would include denim, thread, zippers, labour, and factory overhead.
 All of these costs are related to the production of the jeans and are therefore inventoriable.

-The costs of advertising the jeans in magazines, commissions paid to employees who sell the jeans to merchandisers, and the cost of shipping the jeans to buyers are all period costs because they are incurred once the jeans have been produced and have no future value to the company.
+The costs of advertising the jeans in magazines are period costs because they occur regardless of when the inventory is sold and are expensed in the current period.
+The commissions paid to employees who sell the jeans to merchandisers, and the cost of shipping the jeans to buyers are all period costs because they are incurred once the jeans have been produced and have no future value to the company.
 7. Describe how the income statement of a merchandising company differs from the income statement of a manufacturing company.
 Also comment on how the income statement from a merchandising company is similar to the income statement of a manufacturing company.

 The Cost of goods sold section of the income statement is different for a merchandiser and a manufacturer because a merchandiser buys finished goods whereas a manufacturer produces finished goods.
 The merchandiser uses the cost of purchases in the computation of Cost of goods sold, where the manufacturer uses the Cost of goods manufactured in the computation of Cost of goods sold.
 The rest of the income statement is the same for both merchandisers and manufacturers.
 It includes Sales revenue, Gross profit, Operating expenses, and Operating income.